Are you looking for an easy way to invest a small amount of money?

 If you want a fully automated investing app that picks your investments for you, Stash isn’t a good option.

 You have three different investment options:

-- Individual stocks: Directly investing in specific companies like Amazon or Nike
+- Individual stocks: Directly invest in specific companies like Amazon or Nike

-- Index ETF: A fund that holds multiple companies in a market index like the S&P 500
+- Index ETF: Holds multiple companies in an index like the S&P 500

 Regardless of which ETFs or stocks you invest in, Stash fills all buy and sell orders in their morning and afternoon trading windows.

 Stash offers several stock and bond index ETFs from iShares and Vanguard that track the broad market like the S&P 500, emerging markets and developed global markets.

 You may choose to invest in index ETFs first to instantly attain a diversified portfolio.